Brodavis

 B. mongoliensis is known from the holotype left metatarsal, PIN 4491-8, which was collected in the Maastrichtian-age Nemegt Formation of Mongolia.

 B. varneri was originally named as a second species of Baptornis by James Martin and Amanda Cordes-Person in 2007.
 It is based on the holotype left tarsometatarsal SDSM 68430 which was collected in the Campanian-age Sharon Springs Formation, lower Pierre Shale of southwestern South Dakota (dated to between 81.5 and 80.5 million years ago.).
 "Baptornis" varneri might represent a fourth species of Brodavis or belong to a separate genus.

 Brodavis is considered to be the first freshwater and latest record of the order Hesperornithiformes.
 Although hesperornithiforms probably lost their flight abilities by the end of the Early Cretaceous, minimal pachyostosis in Brodavis suggests the possibility of some volant abilities.

+In 2015, a species-level phylogenetic analysis found the following relationships among hesperornitheans.